Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 November 2024 01.30.51 UTC
+- WIB: Minggu, 17 November 2024 02.19.40 UTC
-- WITA: Minggu, 17 November 2024 02.30.51 UTC
+- WITA: Minggu, 17 November 2024 03.19.40 UTC
-- WIT: Minggu, 17 November 2024 03.30.51 UTC
+- WIT: Minggu, 17 November 2024 04.19.40 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: success
+Kategori: friendship